JaneliaSciComp/xarray-ome-ngff/docs/index.md

 The [OME-NGFF](https://ngff.openmicroscopy.org/) project defines a very nice [Zarr](https://zarr.readthedocs.io/en/stable/)-based file format for storing images and spatial metadata, i.e. useful context about where the images were acquired. `Xarray` defines a solid data model and python API for rasterized data with annotated coordinates.
-This package provides OME-NGFF and Xarray by providing tools for reading and writing OME-NGFF images using Xarray data structures.
+This package bridges OME-NGFF and Xarray by providing tools for reading and writing OME-NGFF images using Xarray data structures.

 # Examples